davidegaspar/davidegaspar/RESUME.md

 _Dec 2018 - Dec 2020 · 2 yrs 1 mo_

-- Part of a cross timezone, diverse, fully remote, Agile team.
+- Part of a cross time zone, diverse, fully remote, Agile team.
 - We serve around 200 Engineers globally in 11 markets and 3 Hubs.
 - We provide multi-region AWS environments, Global Kubernetes Clusters, CircleCI, ELK Logging, Datadog Monitoring and Terraform for IaC, as well as custom tooling like APIs and CLIs written in Golang and NodeJS.
 - Involved in the Incident Management process and On Call, participated in the investigation and resolution of incidents as well as correspondent post-mortem.